Supporting Our Community

 This video benefited from Louis Bockner’s production skills.
 Louis was born and raised in Argenta, BC (north of Kaslo).
 He has diplomas from the New York Institute of Photography and the Western Academy of Photography in professional photography, journalism, and photojournalism.
 He has spent several years working as a portrait and festival photographer in the West Kootenays with his business, Eye of the Mind.

 Andrew Fry is a Graphic Designer & Video Artist based in Nelson, BC.

 Following his creative inspiration to the mountains, he moved to the Kootenays in 2004, and has felt right at home ever since.
 Andrew graduated from the Digital Arts & New Media program at Selkirk College in 2014, and has since created several local design & video projects, including the first video in the Sourdough Trilogy, Sourdough Trail.

 Introducing Cartoonist Gary Schneider

 Gary Schneider has been a graphic artist since 1980 and has worked in many facets of design, illustration and advertising over the years.
 Calling Kaslo home since 2001, he loves the people, great outdoors, fresh air, and good food!
 Cartooning is one of his favourite activities, and he’s thoroughly enjoying bringing ‘Luigi’ to life.
-We commissioned these cartoons to portray Luigi living the Kootenay life.
+These cartoons portray the Kootenay lifestyle.

-Luigi is Kaslo Sourdough’s Mascot and reflects our motto: to play hard and eat hardy in every respect.
+Luigi is Kaslo Sourdough’s Mascot and reflects our motto: play hard, eat hardy, in every respect.

 Introducing Musician Sean Rodman and the Sourdough Trilogy